Natural Nootropics: Best Smart Drugs To Give Yourself A Boost

 2. Panax Ginseng

 It is a slow-growing and small plant with fleshy roots.
-The species of Ginseng which grows in Asian countries is known as Panax Ginseng.
+The species of Ginseng which grows in Asian countries is known as Panax Ginseng and has tons of benefits.
 There are American counterparts of this plant too, but they do not have the same benefits as the former.

 Often used as an ingredient in traditional Chinese and Korean cooking, it is also available as oils and supplement pills.
 Asian Ginseng is used for a variety of ailments, including cognitive dysfunction.